Jack Petchey Speak Out Challenge Final

-The competition was set up by The Jack Petchey Foundation and the Speakers Trust and is the largest youth public speaking event in the world.
+The competition was set up by The Jack Petchey Foundation and the Speakers Trust and is the largest youth public speaking event in the world with over 17,000 students entering.
 Students can talk to a maximum of 3 minutes on a topic of their choice.
-Calum spoke about the importance of the creative arts in the development of teenagers, beating 17 other contestants to reach first place.
-A massive well done also needs to go out to Josh Craze who spoke about his struggle with Cancer and the importance of funding the NHS.
+Calum spoke about the importance of the creative arts in the development of teenagers.